The best hotels in Bordeaux

 January and February are genuinely quiet.
 Prices in mid-range hotels drop to $85-120/night and the city is still fully functioning.
 You won't be fighting for a table at Le Pressoir d'Argent or a spot at the Marché des Capucins.
 That's the real Bordeaux, honestly.

-Bordeaux's best neighborhoods
+Bordeaux's best hotel regions

 Saint-Pierre and the Quinconces area are where you want to be.
 Walk to the riverfront, the CAPC, and half the best wine bars in the city without ever needing a tram.